makersacademy/rps-challenge/README.md

 ## TODO
 * Refactor result check method in game.rb to be shorter / extract methods from it
+* Refactor tests to be DRY and cover every possible option
 * Add a rematch button
 * Add more styling
 * Add more flavour text